lukmi15/M3ImageManipulator/README.md

 * The image can be shown in selectable zoom modes between 25% and 400%
 * The name of the shown image file is shown in the window title without path prefix
 * The current zoom is shown in the status bar
+* The visible part of the image can be moved by dragging with the mouse
+* The mouse pointer turns into a grabbing hand when dragging
+* The GUI language is English, the source code has to be prepared for later translation
+* If present, Qt standard dialogues are used for opening, saving, ...
+* If loading or saving an image fails, a useful error message is displayed
+* The application determines what image formats are available on the current system under QT and offers them in the file dialogues
+* The "View" - menu comprises at least Zoom In (Ctrl++), Zoom out (Ctrl+-), Zoom 100% (Ctrl+0), Fit to Window (Ctrl+F), and Show Dialog
+* Joker: A requirement of my choice: The grabbing hand must only be visible on the canvas
+* The application has an icon if supported by the OS

 ### Phase 2